2020 GREEK ISLANDS FLOTILLA CRUISE — CORFU AND THE IONIAN ISLANDS

-The last Colgate Sailing Adventures Greek Island Flotilla Cruise was in 2018, and many who participated said they wanted more!
+The last Colgate Sailing Adventures Greek Sailing Vacation was in 2018, and many who participated said they wanted more!
 So, this time we’re heading to new cruising grounds for a week-long Ionian flotilla sailing holiday in Greece that includes sheltered coastal sailing and exciting open water jaunts.
 And again, Cruise leaders Nate and Heather Atwater are your guides on this bareboat charter in Greece!

 Nate and Heather are fantastic.
 Thorough, professional from start to finish.
 They work hard to ensure that every adventure is fun for all participants while keeping safety at the forefront.